rrwen/assign-rmcs-litreview/revisions.md

 Richard Wen
 rwen@ryerson.ca
-November 02, 2017
+November 04, 2017
 Assignment for Research Methods in Computer Science Course Instructed by Dr. Cherie Ding

 - [PDF](https://github.com/rrwen/assign-rmcs-litreview/blob/master/wen2017_reviewparamoptml.pdf)

+## November 04, 2017

+The following changes were applied after feedback 2 from Dr. Cherie Ding:

+### Introduction

+- Moved footnotes of explanations to main text

+### Section III.C

+- Moved footnotes to main text

+### Section IV.A

+- Corrected sentence on 10th line

+### Section IV.A

+- Added automated machine learning references

+### Conclusion

+- Added citations and some minor clarifications

+### Overall

+- Changed "can not" to "cannot"
+- Changed "out perform" to "outperform"

 ## November 02, 2017

-The following changes were applied after feedback from Dr. Cherie Ding:
+The following changes were applied after feedback 1 from Dr. Cherie Ding:

 ### Introduction